NectGmbH/iptableslb/README.md

 `iptables -t nat -A PREROUTING -j iptableslb-prerouting`

-make sure those rules are after your firewall configs and before your "Drop everything else"-Rules
+make sure those rules are appended after your firewall configs and before your "Drop everything else"-Rules